-Are you ready to boost your blog this year and take it to the next level?
-Girl, me too.
+Are you ready to boost your blog and finally start monetizing it?

 There’s nothing more refreshing than a brand new year to set some big goals and make sh*t happen.
 I am right there with ya with plans to take my blog to new heights this year.